Hamden CERT Emergency Activations

 On Friday, November 8, 2019 @ 2:51 am - A Working Fire at a Private Dwelling, Hamden Firefighters contained the fire to the owner's vehicle and garage of the 1 Family Private Dwelling.
 Eight residents were displaced due to the fire and smoke damage.

-Earlier today, November 08, 2019; the Hamden Fire Department was dispatched (02:51 AM) to a fire at 89 Stanley Road.
+Earlier today, April 19, 2019, Hamden Department was dispatched (02:51 AM) to a fire at 89 Stanley Road.
 Engine 2 arrived first on scene within 2 minutes of the dispatch (02:53 AM).
 Engine 2 reported heavy fire coming from an attached garage of a one story ranch style home.
 The fire in the garage was quickly knocked down by suppression crews.
 There was a heavy smoke condition throughout the home as crews checked for fire extension in the bedrooms directly above the fire.
 Eight people were displaced from the home as a result of the fire including seven family members and a family friend.
 They are staying with family until they can reoccupy the house.

 Hamden CERT was notified by Central Communications and activated to assist with firefighter rehabilitation and any relocation services needed by the occupants.
 CERT Personnel assisted on scene and were released at 05:50 hours.